prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 - *`linode_sd_config`*
 - *`nomad_sd_config`*
 - *`eureka_sd_config`*
+- *`ovhcloud_sd_config`*

 The following is a list of Service Discoveries we will not be supporting yet:
 *Note: this list is tentative in the sense that Service Discoveries in this list might be added based on feature requests but we do no yet readily plan to add them.*

-- **`ovhcloud_sd_config`**
 - **`ionos_sd_config`**
 - **`scaleway_sd_config`**
 - **`uyuni_sd_config`**
 - **`vultr_sd_config`**

-The following Service Discoveries most likely will not be supported due to them being deprecated or inactive:
+We don't plan to support the following Service Discoveries, due to them being deprecated or inactive:

 - **`marathon_sd_config`**
 - **`nerve_sd_config`**